-Abu Dhabi, with crude oil reserves estimated to be approximately 92 billion barrels, has approximately 94% of the UAE's total reserves and approximately 6% of the proven world oil reserves (which were 1,498 billion barrels according to OPEC at December 31, 2018).
+Abu Dhabi, with crude oil reserves estimated to be approximately 92 billion barrels, has approximately 94% of the UAE's total reserves and approximately 7% of the proven world oil reserves as at December 31, 2019.
 As of December 31, 2019, the United Arab Emirates had the world's sixth largest proven crude oil reserves and seventh largest proven natural gas reserves according to OPEC data.
 At the current rate of production (around 3.0 million b/d), Abu Dhabi's oil reserves are expected to last in excess of 80 years.
 At December 31, 2019, the UAE's natural gas reserves were estimated by OPEC at 6,091 billion standard cubic meters, making them the world's seventh largest reserves after Russia, Iran, Qatar, the United States, Turkmenistan and Saudi Arabia.
 The largest reserves, approximately 95% of the UAE's total, are located in Abu Dhabi, with the rest shared by other emirates.
 Total natural gas production in Abu Dhabi was 7,578 million standard cubic feet per day in 2014, 8,311 million in 2015, 8,732 million in 2016, 8,821 million in 2017 and 9,150 million in 2018.